 - Deglaze the pot by stirring in a small amount of broth to remove any stuck on bits.
 This step is very important to prevent the burn error!

-5. Add remaining ingredients except for the pasta.
+5. Add the remaining ingredients except for the pasta.
 Mix in the dry chickpeas, vegetable broth, and water.

 6. Cook on high pressure for 35 minutes, then let the pressure release naturally.
 Test your chickpeas for doneness.
 If they're not as tender as you'd like, you can cook on high pressure for 2-3 more minutes.
 The Instant Pot will reach pressure quickly since the soup is already hot.

 7. Cook the pasta.
 Cook the chickpea soup and noodles on high pressure for 4 minutes, then release the pressure manually.
-Alternately, cook your pasta on the stove and add to the soup once the chickpeas are done.
+Alternatively, cook your pasta on the stove and add to the soup once the chickpeas are done.

 Yes!
 Follow steps 1 through 3, sautéing veggies over medium-high heat.
 Add two 15 ounce cans drained chickpeas in place of dry chickpeas.
 Decrease total liquid to 5 cups.
 Add in the pasta at this time as well.
 Bring up to a boil over high heat.
 Once boiling, reduce to a simmer and simmer uncovered until the pasta is cooked through.
 Stir in the spinach and taste for seasonings.